 These skills may be well understood by doing the Preliminary Communication Preparation Project.

-By sole reading of the Preliminary Communication Preparation Project these skills can’t be well understood.
+By sole reading of the Preliminary Communication Preparation Project, these skills cannot be well understood.

 Please do the project and attain these skills.